 Bruker Thesis Prize

-The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the 6th Bruker ESR Thesis Prize, set up to recognise outstanding work by PhD students in the field of ESR Spectroscopy.
-The winner will be invited to give a prize lecture at the 53rd RSC ESR Group Meeting being held at University of Manchester 29th March–2nd April 2020.
+The ESR Group of the Royal Society of Chemistry and Bruker Corporation are pleased to announce the 10th Bruker ESR Thesis Prize, set up to recognise outstanding work by PhD students in the field of ESR Spectroscopy.
+The winner will receive a monetary award and will be invited to give a prize lecture at the 57th RSC ESR Group Meeting organized by Dr Ben Breeze at the University of Warwick in April 2024.
 The rules of the competition are:

-1. To be eligible for the Bruker ESR Thesis Prize, the thesis defence (a viva voce examination or equivalent) must have taken place within 730 days of the deadline.
+1. To be eligible for the Bruker ESR Thesis Prize, the thesis defence (viva voce examination or equivalent) must have taken place within 3 years of the deadline.

 2. Applications should be submitted by the thesis author and must include